 If you have a driver’s license in California, you lawfully must comply with chemical testing during a DUI traffic stop.
 The officer may administer a breath test at the scene, but may only test blood or urine at a law enforcement office or medical facility.
 Refusing a chemical test during a DUI is a violation of California law.
 While you have the right to say no to chemical tests during a traffic stop, this could result in automatic penalties.
 Penalties include automatic suspension of your driver’s license for one year.
 If you later receive a DUI conviction, the courts may enhance your penalty for refusing the test.
 Enhancements can include six additional months of alcohol education courses and longer license suspension.

 Refusing a chemical test does not necessarily safeguard you from a DUI conviction.
 Police may still arrest you based on DUI per se, or the implication that you are guilty because you refused to take the test.
 Although police officer will not have the results of a chemical test to use as evidence against you during a DUI trial, the very fact that you refused the test could serve as evidence.
 Other evidence against you may include erratic driving, police camera footage of the traffic stop, and the arresting officer’s record of what happened.
-Speak to a local DUI defense attorney for counsel on implied consent and whether or not you should refuse testing.
+Speak to a Riverside DUI lawyer for counsel on implied consent and whether or not you should refuse testing.